sila0164/GameHex-Editor/GHEX Language Documentation.md

     `@ 40 search mylist read mylist 'This value is a dropdown now'`
     `@ 60 search mylist "The name can also be here" read uint16 cap 400`
     `"Or here" @ 80 read mylist -search uint8 200`

-  - ## repeat (Repeating a command)

-    `repeat x`
-    `repeat end`
-    Will repeat the commands until `repeat end` x times.

-    `search xxxx repeat 5`
-    Will repeat a search 5 times.

-    `search xxxx read xxxx repeat 5`
-    Will repeat the search and read 5 times.

 # Lists: